frankieliu/hugo/content/posts/till-i-collapse-ii.md

 \\((n-(1<<r), n]\\) or \\([n-(1<<r)+1, n]\\)

-note that the right version is what you will often see, I prefer the left version because the extra one doesn't come to a nice 'round' number for, i.e. I prefer to think of (16,24] vs [17,24].
+note that the right version is what you will often see, I prefer the left version because the extra one doesn't come to a nice 'round' number, i.e. I prefer to think of (16,24] vs [17,24].
 In the above \\(r\\) is the bit position counting from the right of the right most 1 in the number.
 For \\(0b11100\\), this occurs at the third position from the right (or \\(2^2\\)), and thus the region of